-Subsection 11.6(1)(b) requires registered firms to keep their records in a safe location.
+Subsection 11.6(1)(b) of NI 31-103 requires registered firms to keep their records in a safe location.
 This includes ensuring that no one has unauthorized access to information, particularly confidential client information.
 Registered firms should be particularly vigilant if they maintain books and records in a location that may be accessible by a third party.
 In this case, the firm should have a confidentiality agreement with the third party.